Zuhairkhambati/SureFinance/README.md

 A production-ready, full-stack application that extracts key information from credit card statement PDFs across 5 major credit card issuers.
 Features AI-powered confidence scoring, interactive analytics, and intelligent financial insights.

+## Please visit this link and download the MP4 file to see the video representation.
+Thank you.
 ## ✨ Features

 ### Core Functionality